shapelets/khiva-use-cases/README.md

 ## What is this repository for?

-This repository provides code, notebooks and presentations that supports and solve full use-cases by using Khiva library.
+This repository provides code, notebooks and presentations that supports and solve full use-cases applying Khiva library.

 ## What is the repository structure?
-In the root directory, there is one folder, with data ecplorations, this folder contains explorations for datasets of different nature, linke energy.
-Besides that, we also have a folder with python notebooks that show some interesting use-cases like anomaly detection, clustering, motif discovery or feature-extractions.
+In the root directory, there is one folder, with data explorations, this folder contains explorations for datasets of different nature, like energy.
+Besides that, we also have a folder with python notebooks that show some interesting use-cases like anomaly detection, clustering, motif discovery or feature-extraction.

 ## Khiva library